sakshiagrwal/GdriveBackup/README.md

 3. Edit the `backup.py` file to configure the backup settings:

 - Change the `BACKUP_DIR` variable to the absolute path of the directory you want to back up.
-- Change the `BACKUP_NAME` variable to the name you want to give to the backup ZIP file.
+- Change the `ARCHIVE_DIR` variable to the absolute path of the directory where you want to save the ZIP file.
-- Change the `DRIVE_FOLDER_ID` variable to the ID of the Google Drive folder where you want to upload the backup.
-(You can find the folder ID in the URL of the folder.)
+- Change the `FOLDER_NAME` variable to the Google Drive folder where you want to upload the backup.

 4. Execute the `backup.py` script: